AlgoStack-BD/Nir/README.md

-# Nir House Rental Software
+# Nir House Rental Service

 Welcome to Nir, your go-to solution for house renting!
 Nir is a comprehensive rental software designed to make the process of finding and managing rental properties hassle-free.
 With a sleek mobile application, user-friendly website, and efficient admin site, Nir streamlines the rental experience for both tenants and landlords.